 - Unsalted butter, ghee, clarified butter, or avocado oil.

 - Blackened seasoning.
-You can make your own (recipe following) or in a pinch, you can use Paul Prudhomme's Blackened Redfish Magic which you can pick up at your local grocery store and most fish markets.
+You can make your own recipe, or if you're in a hurry, use Paul Prudhomme's Blackened Redfish Magic.
+You can find it at your local grocery store or most fish markets.

 This is enough seasoning for a pound of tuna.
 Double or triple the recipe for more fish.